Because PAK'nSAVE has a policy of 'New Zealand's Lowest Food

 programme are encouraged to use this data to highlight to stores

 where there are business opportunities.

 Price Increases/ Decreases

-date of the increase.
+date of the change.

-should be directed to the PAK'nSAVE Group
+programme directed to the PAK'nSAVE Promotions

 Foodstuffs South Island Limited reserves the right to challenge

-and take action against any vendor seen not to be acting in the
+and take action against any Vendor seen not to be acting in the

 best interest of the Group.
 Payment disputes should be referred to